 All the exact amounts you need are in the printable recipe card at the bottom of this post.
 First, here is a quick list of what you need to get from the store.

 The Importance of Temperature

-Temperature in baking is absolute key.
-Baking is a science, and if you don’t follow certain procedures to a T, it can really effect your final product.
+The temperature in baking is the absolute key.
+Baking is a science, and if you don’t follow certain procedures to a T, it can really affect your final product.

 For my oatmeal lace cookies, you’ll want to melt your butter and brown sugar over medium heat.
 Then, you’ll add your flour, salt, and vanilla into the mix.
 Be sure to remove the skillet from the heat before adding the above-mentioned ingredients.

 Next, you’ll want to cool down that mixture for about 10-15 minutes.
 You will not want it to be scalding hot.
 The next ingredient to add is the egg, and if it’s extremely hot, then you run the risk of cooking the egg (rather than having it mix smoothly into the cookie batter).

 Once you’ve prepared the batter for your oatmeal lace cookies, it’s time to bake!
 Use a tablespoon to scoop up the correct amount of cookie batter.
 Twelve dollops of the batter should fit on a standard cookie sheet.